AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Abstract

 \section{Abstract}

-CXL-based Computational Memory (CCM) enables near-memory processing within expanded remote memory, presenting opportunities to address data movement costs associated with disaggregated memory systems and to accelerate overall performance.
-However, existing operation offloading mechanisms are not capable of leveraging the trade-offs of different models based on different CXL protocols.
-This work first examines these tradeoffs and demonstrates their impact on end-to-end performance and system efficiency for workloads with diverse data and processing requirements.
-We propose a novel ‘Asynchronous Back-Streaming’ protocol by carefully layering data and control transfer operations on top of the underlying CXL protocols.
-We design \system, a system that realizes the asynchronous back-streaming model that supports asynchronous data movement and lightweight pipelining in host-CCM interactions.
-Overall, \system reduces end-to-end runtime by up to \cred{50.4\%}, and CCM and host idle times by average \cred{22.11$\times$} and \cred{3.85$\times$}, respectively.
+CXL-based Computational Memory (CCM) enables near-memory processing within expanded remote memory, \sheph{offering} opportunities to address data movement costs \sheph{in} disaggregated memory systems and to accelerate overall performance.
+However, existing offloading mechanisms do not fully leverage the trade-offs of different offload models based on different CXL protocols.
+This work first examines these tradeoffs and their impact on end-to-end performance and system efficiency \sheph{for workloads with diverse data and computation characteristics.} We propose Asynchronous Back-Streaming, \sheph{a new offloading} protocol \sheph{that coordinates CXL.io and CXL.mem to enable result back-streaming and asynchronous pipelining across CCM and host tasks.} We \sheph{further} design \system, a system that realizes \sheph{this protocol with lightweight host-CCM interaction.} Overall, \system reduces end-to-end runtime by up to \iscaRev{50.14\%}, \iscaRev{reduces} CCM and host idle times by \iscaRev{an average of} \iscaRev{14.53$\times$} and \iscaRev{3.93$\times$}, \sheph{respectively, and achieves up to 6$\times$ reduction in host core stall time.}